-Aleppo city quiet on third day of ceasefire: monitor
+Aleppo city quiet on third day of ceasefire, some clashes

 Aleppo has been a major battleground in the Syrian conflict, now in its sixth year.
 Syrian President Bashar al-Assad, backed by the Russian military, Iran's Revolutionary Guards and an array of Shi'ite Muslim militias, wants to take full control of the city.

-(Reporting by Lisa Barrington; Editing by Angus MacSwan)
+When asked if further extensions of the Aleppo pause after the initial four days was under discussion, Russian Deputy Foreign Minister Sergei Ryabkov was quoted by RIA news agency quoted as saying it depends on the actions of other parties.

-SYDNEY Thousands of Australians took part on Saturday in rallies to welcome refugees and make a stand against rising far-right sentiment against foreigners.
+"We'll see how today goes.
+At the highest level it's already been said that (extending the pause) depends not on our possibilities but it largely depends on whether there is a proper movement from the opposite direction," he said.

-BANGKOK A huge crowd of Thais gathered on Saturday outside Bangkok's Grand Palace to sing the royal anthem in honor of King Bhumibol Adulyadej, who died on Oct.
-13 after seven decades on the throne.
+(Reporting by Lisa Barrington in Beirut and Maria Kiselyova in Moscow; Editing by Angus MacSwan)